DerekChiangTW/CS690V-Visual-Analytics/HW6/README.md

 ### Clustering

-Each tweet is represented using a word-count vectors based on Bag-of-Word model.
+Each tweet is represented using word-count vectors based on Bag-of-Word model.
 Cluster algorithms of KMeans is employed.
-To visualize the high-dimensional vectors, t-sne is used to reduce the dimentionality to 2d so that they can be easily plotted.
+To visualize the high-dimensional vectors, t-sne is used to reduce the dimensionality to 2d so that they can be easily plotted.

 ### Explanation

 <img src='./src/images/cluster.png' height=500>

 Firstly, we select the time window of tweets.
-Then with the help of clutering and hover tool, we can easily infer some information from this visualization.
+Then with the help of clustering and hover tool, we can easily infer some information from this visualization.
 For example, the green cluster shown in the graph above mainly talks about prices of products.

-We think this combination of visualization will be beneficial for detecting event in tweets.
+We think this combination of visualization will be beneficial for detecting events in tweets.